ibm-cloud-docs/vpc/snapshots_vpc_manage.md

 ## Deleting snapshots
 {: #snapshots-vpc-delete}

-You can delete a single snapshot or all snapshots for a volume.
-When you delete a single snapshot, the snapshot must meet to the following prerequisites:
+You can delete a snapshot anywhere in the chain of snapshots for a volume, or all snapshots for a volume.
+When you delete a snapshot, the it must meet to the following prerequisites:

-* Be at the first snapshot in the UI list, with no child references.
-You can't delete a child snapshot.
-* Be in a `stable` state.
+* Be in a `stable` or `pending` state.
 * Not be actively restoring a volume.

+An easy way to determine whether you can delete a snapshot is look in the [UI](/docs/vpc?topic=vpc-snapshots-vpc-view#snapshots-vpc-view-list-ui) list of snapshots and check its status.

 You can delete all snapshots for a volume.
 Deleting all snapshots requires further confirmation in the UI.
 In the CLI and API, you identify the volume by ID.